rberaki/fastapiauth/README.md

 # FastAPI CRUD Application with JWT Auth

-This project demonstrates the creation of a CRUD application using FastAPI wiht JWT-based authentication.
-It's built with Python using FastAPI and Async SQLAlchemy, with SQLite database.
+This project demonstrates creating a CRUD application using FastAPI with JWT-based authentication.
+It's built with Python using FastAPI, Async SQLAlchemy, and SQLite database.
 The application is containerized using Docker.

 ## Features
 - JWT-based authentication
 - CRUD operations for users
 - Password hashing with bcrypt
 - Token expiration handling
-- Asyc SQLAlchemy for database operations
+- Async SQLAlchemy for database operations
-- SQLite as database
+- SQLite as the database
 - Containerized with Docker
 - Easy-to-use Swagger UI for API documentation and testing